brunosampaio08/compiler_cminus/README.md

 - After make clean it's necessary to make again in order to run ./compiler.

 The first part of this compiler (lexical, syntax and semantic analysis) was built along with @ludmilalima.
 The second part, (intermediary, assembly and binary code generation) was built as a solo project.

+## OS:

+There's a small OS inside input folder, os.cm:
+- For now this is just a process manager with fixed memory blocks and quantum (clock-cycle based) preemption.
+- Works with target machine.
+- TODO: Tutorial on how to run OS.